Saturday, July 7, 2012

 I recently knocked an item off my 'bucket list' by returning to Brooklyn and visiting the house my parents and I lived in when I was very young.
 We lived with my paternal grandparents who had been there since the 1920's and who had raised my dad and his sisters in it.
 I spent a lot of time there even after my family moved to New Jersey.
 My grandparents moved out in 1967 or so and both passed away within a couple of years.

 I easily recognized the block but the fronts of the homes had all been redone over the years.
 It was as quiet and neat a little Brooklyn neighborhood as I remembered it to be.
 I have tons of memories of the place and especially my grandfather who I was very close to.

 'Pop' was a tough little Portuguese pipefitter/boilermaker, born in the Azores, who had stowed away on a ship to get to the States at the age of about 14.
-He worked at the Brooklyn Navy Yard and loved three things, his family, TV's Mitch Miller and Lawrence Welk, and 'the fights' which for him included both 'pro' wrestling and boxing.
+He worked at the Brooklyn Navy Yard and loved three things, his family, TV's Mitch Miller and 'the fights' which for him included both 'pro' wrestling and boxing.
 I spent a lot of time watching all of the above with him.